21 CALS Majors to Prep You for Success

-Combine medicine, food chemistry, cell biology, and biochemistry, and focus on nutrition and foods in health/disease for humans and animals.
-Choose either dietetics and become a registered dietitian (RD) or nutrition and prepares for careers in the food/food supplement industries, and nutrition research.
+Combine medicine, food chemistry, cell biology, and biochemistry, and focus on nutrition and foods in health/disease for humans.
+Choose either dietetics and become a registered dietitian (RD) or nutrition and prepare for careers in the food/food supplement industries and nutrition research.

 Training in fundamental sciences, customized with electives in fields like genetics, genomics, development, biotechnology, plant pathology, environmental horticulture and sustainable agriculture.
 Optional research training prepare students for post-graduate studies and careers.

 Retail marketing of products and services to consumers.
 Examine marketing and management principles applied across a spectrum of national and global businesses including store, catalog, internet and service firms that support these retailers.
 One of the few 4-year undergraduate retailing programs nationally.